Temporary housing funded by FEMA available for Hurricane Ida victims

 "So it’s based on first come first serve, also based on need, also based on where the actual trailer is being delivered to as far as being able to receive it and having those things checked out," said Magee.

-Anyone interested in requesting temporary housing through the program can apply here or through FEMA.
+Anyone interested in requesting temporary housing through the program can apply here.